jssteinberg/config/README.md

 Install zsh if needed.

-Requires: git, alacritty, tmux ...
+Requires: git, kitty (or alacritty and tmux) ...
 Install with your OS package manager.

 1. `cd`
 2. git clone as ~/.config